Nonlinear receding-horizon differential game for drone racing along a three-dimensional path: Control methods and Objective Functions

-This section assesses the effectiveness of the proposed NRHDG compared to the baseline NMPC in competitive drone racing scenarios.
-We focus on the following two key aspects. \begin{enumerate} \item Overtaking performance: The ability of the following drone to maximize its progress while overtaking the preceding drone. \item Obstructing performance: The ability of the preceding drone to minimize the following drone's progress while being overtaken. \end{enumerate} These metrics reflect both offensive (overtaking) and defensive (obstructing) capabilities of the controllers in adversarial races.
-For notation, we label NMPC as controller $M$ and NRHDG as controller $D$.
-In a race denoted by $\text{Race}(B,A)$, the drone using controller $B$ starts ahead, while the drone using controller $A$ starts behind.
+We assess the effectiveness of the proposed NRHDG against the baseline NMPC in competitive drone racing scenarios.
+In particular, we focus on the following two key aspects. \begin{enumerate} \item Overtaking performance: The ability of the following drone to maximize its progress while overtaking the preceding drone. \item Obstructing performance: The ability of the preceding drone to minimize the following drone's progress while being overtaken. \end{enumerate} These aspects reflect both offensive (overtaking) and defensive (obstructing) capabilities of the controllers in adversarial races.
+In a race denoted by $\text{Race}(A,B)$ $(A, B \in \{\text{NMPC}, \text{NRHDG}\})$, the drone using controller $A$ starts ahead, while the drone using controller $B$ starts behind.
+We call $A$ the \emph{front-start controller} and $B$ the \emph{rear-start controller}, respectively.